 Referrals for these therapies will be made by staff, parents or the pupils themselves.
 Referrals will be considered based on the additional therapies that have already been accessed or are currently being accessed by pupils.
 Pupils will not access multiple additional therapies at one time.
 This will ensure that the impact of each of the therapies is known and evaluated.

-Capella House will buy in time each week from the Educational Psychology Service, phased in as the school grows.
+Capella House will buy in time from the Educational Psychology Service, phased in as the school grows.